aghoshpro/OntoRaster/README.md

 docker-compose -f docker-compose.ontoraster.yml up
 ```

-* This command starts and initializes the PostgreSQL with the PostGIS database.
-Once the database is ready, Rasdaman starts and it imports the raster data.
+* This command starts and initializes the relational database **PostgreSQL** with the spatial extension **PostGIS**.
+Once the relational database is ready, the array database **Rasdaman** initiates and imports the raster data.

-* Finally, the Ontop SPARQL endpoint becomes available at http://localhost:8082/
-with a set of sample queries.

 * For this tutorial, we assume that the ports `7777`, `7001-7010, 8080` (used for the RDBMS and Array DBMS) and `8082` (used by Ontop) are free.
 If you need to use different ports, please edit the file `.env`.

 * This Docker-compose file uses the mapping `vkg/OntoRaster.obda` and ontology `vkg/OntoRaster.owl`.

+* Finally, the Ontop SPARQL endpoint becomes available at http://localhost:8082/
+with a set of example RasSPARQL queries.

-* Sample RasSPARQL queries are available at `vkg/OntoRaster.toml`.
+* RasSPARQL queries are available at `vkg/OntoRaster.toml`.

 ### 2.4 Endpoint